 A. SPECIAL NEEDS

-Students, guests and people with disabilities or special needs should contact the Campus Safety Office to make arrangements for special parking privileges. you must either have special permission or a government issued permit to use handicap parking areas.
+Students, guests and people with disabilities or special needs should contact the Campus Safety Office to make arrangements for special parking privileges.
+Special Parking privileges may require medical certification and/or approval from the Office of Disability Services.

 B. GUEST PARKING PERMITS

-Overnight guests that have a vehicle parked on campus are required to stop by the Campus Safety Office for a guest parking permit.
-Permits are available 24 hours a day from Campus Safety.
+Overnight guests that have a vehicle parked on campus are required to stop by Campus Safety for a guest parking permit.
+Permits are available 24 hours a day at the Campus Safety building.

 C. LOADING/UNLOADING PERMITS

-To preserve a safe environment for everyone and to ensure that traffic is not hampered, individuals wishing to load or unload in one of these areas must go to the Campus Safety Office and request a 30 minute "loading/unloading" permit.
-Failure to move the vehicle within the specified time will result in the vehicle being ticketed.
-Loading/Unloading permits displaying a date that has been altered will also result in the vehicle being ticketed or towed.
+From time to time it may be necessary/desirable to park a vehicle in a No Parking zone or restricted area in order to move large items or supplies into or out of the building.
+To preserve a safe environment for everyone and to ensure that traffic is not hampered, individuals wishing to load or unload in one of these areas must go to the Campus Safety Office to request "Loading/Unloading" permit.
+These permits must be displayed on the dashboard of the vehicle and are limited to a maximum of 30 minutes.
+Failure to move the vehicle within the specified time will result in the vehicle being cited.
+Loading/Unloading permits displaying a date that has been altered will also result in the offenders' vehicle being cited.

-- Angela Parking Lot, Facilities Lot and Gravel Parking Lot
+- Angela Parking Lot, Facilities/Senior Lot and French Crossings Lot

 - Faculty/Staff and Special Events Lot (Dining Hall)